-Services PMI in India is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in India to stand at 52.00 in 12 months time.
+Services PMI in India is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the India Services PMI is projected to trend around 50.80 points in 2022 and 51.20 points in 2023, according to our econometric models.